arnavs/FractalU/README.md

   * If it's best to follow the crowd, or act on their own beliefs.
   * Whether they're comfortable living in a given neighborhood, or if they should move.

 "Behavioral" means that people are not the [precisely rational creatures](https://en.wikipedia.org/wiki/Homo_economicus) required by neoclassical theory.
-They might [make mistakes](https://en.wikipedia.org/wiki/Trembling_hand_perfect_equilibrium) when carrying out their plans.
-They might not be perfect Bayesians (we'll discuss what that means), or they might face hard limits on the amount of information they can process.
+They might make mistakes when carrying out their plans.
+They might process information imperfectly (we'll discuss what that means), or they might face hard limits on the amount of information they can handle.

 An increasingly large part of modern economics is realizing that these "behavioral frictions" aren't just small annoyances that we can model away.
 In many cases they lead to startlingly different behavior.